 I intend to enforce this in my own DW/LJ, and I would very much appreciate and be happy about people considering my wishes elsewhere.
 Questions about this will be answered if I feel like it, and not if I don't (which is likelier).
 Thank you.

 Bryn Mawr College (which I loved madly) '04.
 Legally married in Massachusetts later that same year.
-I live in Cambridge with my lovely wife, a variable number of other housemates (usually somewhere around five or six), two cats, a lot of fish, and a costuming closet.
+I live in Cambridge with my lovely wife, two cats, and more books than the last time you read this sentence.
 My wife and I have a boyfriend who lives in Virginia being mysterious.
-I have blue hair and brown eyes, which causes me to giggle insanely while filling out silly forms.
+My other partners include sovay and jinian.
+I have blue hair and brown eyes, which causes me to giggle while filling out silly forms.

 Feel free to put me on f-lists without asking or telling me-- I try to remember to check my info every so often.
 I will probably reciprocally add you, but it may be slow, because I like to read people for a while before I add them and the list is getting big.
 Comment and it'll be faster, of course...
 In general, I love reading and meeting new people.